pirovc/metameta/README.md

 	     fq1: "/home/user/folder/reads/file.1.fq"
 	     fq2: "/home/user/folder/reads/file.2.fq"

+* All paths set on this file are relative to the workdir (if not absolute)
 * Alternatively, make a copy of the configuration file for the complete set of parameters ``cp ~/miniconda3/opt/metameta/config/example_complete.yaml yourconfig.yaml``

 Check rules and output files: